- Install UI.Vision RPA

 - Upload the script to APM

-Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as UI.Vision Kantu for Chrome, to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
-Kantu creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.
+Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as UI.Vision RPA for Chrome (formerly Kantu), to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
+UI.Vision RPA creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.

 As recording a script is just a starting point, it is likely that, once recorded, you will need to revise it manually.
 In particular, you may need to make web element locators more robust and you may need to manually add waits, assertions, or tests.
 For example, adding a command that waits for something to load, or checks that a certain label exists, or checks that something is visible.
 You may also need to resolve one or more common issues.
 Once you are happy with the script, you copy it from the recorder to the appropriate web app group workflow in APM and preview the script execution on a monitoring point.

-The following steps describe how to use Kantu (V5.0.1) to record your scripts.
+The following steps describe how to use UI.Vision RPA (V5.3.17) to record your scripts.
 The steps are similar with other script recorders.

 - Open the Chrome browser.

-- Go to the UI.Vision Kantu for Chrome page.
+- Go to the UI.Vision RPA for Chrome page.

 - Click Add to Chrome.

 - The UI.Vision RPA is loaded into Chrome.